This article details the four stages of labor, and how to deal with them for the best possible birth experience.

-Giving birth is one of the most life altering experiences that a woman can go through.
-The worrying before, the intense process when going through the different stages of labor, and then the memory of it afterwards.
+Giving birth is one of the weirdest and most special experiences that a woman can have.
+The worrying before, the intense process when going through the different stages of labor, and then the memory of it afterward.
 Together with meeting your new life companion, of course.

 While you might need medical pain relief or at least laughing gas to cope with this stage, remember to keep breathing and relaxing.
 If you start fighting the contraction, it will take longer and be more painful.
 The pain may be almost unbearable, but it is not dangerous.
 It is just awful!
 And it will soon be over.